serkonda7/vscode-vba/README.md

 Your contributions are always welcome and highly appreciated!

 - **Discuss and Ask Questions:** [GitHub Discussions][discussions] with community support
-- **Report Issues or Contribute Code:** Please check the [Contribution guidelines](CONTRIBUTING.md)
+- **Report Issues or Submit Changes:** Please check the [Contribution guidelines](CONTRIBUTING.md)
 - **Support the Development** Consider making a donation to help us develop new features:
    [![Sponsor on GitHub][sponsors-badge]][sponsors-profile]

 ## Snippets
-The following snippets are currently provided:
+The following snippets are available:
 - `If`
 - `ElseIf`
 - `Else`